-What kind of fish for grilled fish tacos
+What kind of fish is best for grilled fish tacos?

 We used rockfish for our blackened fish tacos, but you are welcome to use any fleshy whitefish that’s available.
 I find that bass is another excellent fish that cooks up beautifully on the grill.
 Halibut would be wonderful, and cod is another option I wouldn’t hesitate to use.
 If you have walleye available, you guys know that’s my ultimate favorite!

 Pro-tip, check out this walleye with lemon cream sauce!